ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 	addions2 pdb Na+ ##			!
 How many positive charges should you add?
 I had to add 17 (see above) addions2 pdb Cl- ##			!
 How many negative charges should you add?
 I had to add 14 (see above)
 ```
 Check your ion math by making sure the resulting charge is 0.
+Again, type in tleap:
 ```
 	charge pdb
 ```